 Vegan Jello Jigglers

-Need more Valentine treats?
+Need more fun treats for kids?
 Try some of these recipes:

 - Classic Vegan Sugar Cookies